 No article of mine is ever complete without some inputs on my favourite subject – food!
 I am a foodie and will never baulk at trying local cuisine and Sabah traditional food.
 However, I’ll avoid the scary foods I’m queasy about ie. snakes, frogs, insects etc…

-Read the full story at Mavis Mendonca Smith page.
+Read the full story at Mavis Mendonca Smith's page.